 The Slow 'N Sear, The Single Best Accessory For The Weber Kettle Ever

-For about $90 you can easily convert a standard Weber Kettle into a much better grill as well as a smoker capable of making restaurant quality smoked ribs, pulled pork, beef brisket, turkey, salmon, or whatever you want to smoke.
-This revolutionary new device also makes an awesome searing tool for steaks.
-We have even baked brioche with it.
+You can easily convert a standard Weber Kettle into a much better grill as well as a smoker capable of making restaurant quality smoked ribs, pulled pork, beef brisket, turkey, salmon, or whatever you want to smoke.
+This revolutionary new device also makes an awesome searing tool for steaks and burgers.
+We have even baked brioche buns with it.
 We have used ours extensively and hereby crown it "The Single Best Accessory For The Weber Kettle Ever".

 If you have a limited budget or limited deck space, or even if neither is a concern, the Slow 'N Sear can turn your trusty rusty kettle into a smoking, grilling, and baking powerhouse.
 Read on for more info.
-And here are direct links to order.
+And here is a direct link to order.
 A word of caution.
-Buy ONLY from the links below.
+Buy ONLY from the link below.
 There are cheap Chinese knockoffs on Amazon.

-The Slow 'N Sear is made of two laser cut pieces of 16 gauge 304 stainless steel that are machine formed and hand welded/polished by craftsmen in the USA.
-Formed into a charcoal basket with a built-in water reservoir, it weighs about 5 pounds and it turns your kettle into a perfect 2-zone cooker.
+The Slow 'N Sear is made of laser cut 16 gauge 430 stainless steel that is machine formed and hand welded/polished in the USA.
+Formed into a charcoal basket with a water reservoir, it weighs about 5 pounds and it turns your kettle into a perfect 2-zone cooker.

 Without a doubt, 2-zone cooking is the single most important technique a backyarder needs to master.
 On the indirect convection heat side you can bake or smoke roast food that rivals the output of a big rig for thousands of dollars.
 On the direct radiant heat side the Slow 'N Sear creates a searing zone that rivals steakhouse temps.
 It creates the hottest sear zone we've ever tested on any grill.